OpenParliamentTV/OpenParliamentTV-Parsers/parliaments/DE/README.md

 The `merger` package holds modules/scripts for merging information from transformed files.

+# Environment setup

+Some modules have external dependencies (for RSS parsing, sentence splitting...).
+The command `python3 -m pip install -r parsers/requirements.txt` will install the necessary requirements.

 # Scraping data

 For operational reference, see the `download` target of the Makefile.